 Symptoms of granuloma inguinale usually begin 1 to 12 weeks after infection.
 The first symptom is a painless, red nodule that slowly enlarges into a round, raised lump.
 The lump then breaks down to form a foul-smelling sore near the site of the initial infection:

 The sores slowly enlarge and spread to nearby tissue, causing further damage.
 Sores may also spread when they come into contact with other areas of the body.
 Without treatment, the sores continue to spread.

-Occasionally, the infection spreads to lymph nodes in the groin, causing them to swell, or spreads through the bloodstream to the bones, joints, or liver.
+Occasionally the infection spreads through the bloodstream to the bones, joints, or liver.

 Granuloma inguinale is suspected in people who live in areas where the infection occurs and who have sores typical of the infection.